reinecke/EditMaker/README.md

 Python Editorial Tools

+*NOTE: This project has been long abandoned.
+If this sort of thing is interesting to you, check out the [OpenTimelineIO](http://opentimeline.io) project.*

 Right now the only useful thing is the Timecode object.
 This allows for simple timecode math operations.